pdrzazga/restAPI/README.md

-This repository contains some tests write in Cucumber with Java to test REST API.
+This repository contains some tests implemented in Cucumber with Java to test REST API.

 Testing REST API using for this repository documentation:
 - https://catfact.ninja/